7,200kg GVM 6x6!

 You’ve come to the right place…

-Our 6×6 conversions offer effective solutions to the various requirements our customers demand with weight capacity upgrades; various Custom-built Differential, Axle, and Drive-line Enhancements for strength and reliability; and any High-Class, Custom-built and bespoke Bodymaking requirements your vehicle has.
+6×6 AUSTRALIA’s conversions offer effective solutions to the various requirements in weight capacity upgrades; every Custom-built Differential, Axle, and Drive-line Enhancements imaginable for strength and reliability; and any High-Class, Custom-built, and bespoke Bodymaking requirements for your vehicle that you might imagine.

 1)- Chassis & Suspension systems;

-For most of the models we convert to 6×6 won’t require an Engineer’s Certificate for the Modification in order to make it legal.
-Our IPAs cover this, and not only for you, but for when you go to sell the vehicle it will hold it’s resale value and be easier to sell.
+A lot of the models we convert to 6×6 won’t require an Engineer’s Certificate for the Modification in order to make it legal.
+Our IPAs usually cover this, as we have over 14 different models to choose from, and not only for you, but for when you go to sell the vehicle it will hold it’s resale value and be easier to sell.

-We convert most popular Mid-sized 4×4 models like Ford Ranger, Mazda BT-50, Toyota Hilux, Nissan Navara, Mitsubishi Triton, and Large-sized models like Toyota Landcruiser, Mercedes-Benz G-Wagen, Nissan Patrol, Ford F-trucks, Iveko Daily 5500 4×4, Mercedes-Benz Sprinter 4×4 & 4×2 (to Bogie-drive), Mercedes-Benz Unimog and the list goes on…
+We convert most popular Mid-sized 4×4 models like Ford Ranger, Mazda BT-50, Toyota Hilux, Nissan Navara, Mitsubishi Triton, VW Amarok, and Large-sized models like Toyota Landcruiser, Mercedes-Benz G-Wagen, Nissan Patrol, Ford F-trucks, Iveko Daily 5500 4×4 (and 4×2 to Bogie-drive), Mercedes-Benz Sprinter 4×4 (and 4×2 to Bogie-drive), and the list goes on and on…

 Originally invented in the 1990s by our Founder and Chief Executive, Mr. Bob James, this simple yet sophisticated piece of homegrown Aussie Automotive Ingenuity has many broad and diverse applications.

 For more info on this, see our Future Concept Designs page.
-We at 6×6 AUSTRALIA Pty Ltd are currently finalizing successful trials (2017) of our Roller-drive Power-divider in the ZAMBONI Corp.
+6×6 AUSTRALIA Pty Ltd are currently finalizing successful trials (started in 2017) of our Roller-drive Power-divider in the ZAMBONI Corp.
 USA and their Ice-resurfacing machines.
 It works to help solve challenges there in balancing traction requirements for working on Ice-skating Rinks with maneuverability when off ice, in order to avoid suffering drive-line damage.

 Applications in Top Fueler Drag-racing and High-speed off-road 4×4 racing machines are also set for the coming year (2018).